GKO95/GKO95.github.io/_articles/programming/PRGMING_Python.md

 ```
 ### Type Conversion

-It is possible to convert one's data type to another different data type.
+It is possible to convert a data type to another different data type.
 The following three are the conversion widely used when developing Python program:

 | FUNCTION  | NAME               | DESCRIPTION                                                  |
 | --------- | ------------------ | ------------------------------------------------------------ |